I just taught myself how to make a sunflower stencil with a glue gun. I learned a few things along the way and love the end result.

 Seal the Paint by Ironing

 Technically I didn’t use fabric paint.
 Feel free to use it if you want.
 But as long as you iron the paint (after it is dry) then it should survive many launderings.

 How do I know this?
-I have an entire wardrobe of clothes stained with acrylic paint from my abstract artist painting days!
+There is an entire section of my wardrobe with clothes stained with acrylic paint from my abstract artist painting days!

-I absolutely love these napkins.
-I can promise you I will be making some for the holidays!
+I absolutely love these napkins and I can promise you I will be making some more for this summer.

 Time to get focused on the party next weekend.
 I have a lot to do!